2DGD-F0TH/2DGD_F0TH/chapters/013_Design_Patterns.md

 **Disadvantages**     Usage of interfaces or abstract classes can seem a bit daunting at the beginning, it may cause an explosion in number of classes.

 ------------------------------------------------------------------------------------------------

+Table: Summary table for the Decorator design pattern

 {{placeholder}}
 <!-- TODO: Code for the decorator pattern -->